FINANCIAL SUPPORT AND EMJM SCHOLARSHIPS

 University of Lille (France)

-for outgoing and ongoing mobility.
+The University of Lille has also put in place a mobility grant scheme known as MOB-LIL-EX for outgoing and ongoing mobility.
 The amount of the grant is about €300/month during 3 to 10 months.

 The Hauts-de-France regional council has put in place a mobility support scheme known as MERMOZ.
 The application is approved the maximum amount of the grant is €400 per month for about 6 months.
 1 application only throughout studies.

-Contact: master-biophamuniv-lillefr
+Contact: mermozhautsdefrancefr

 University of Pisa (Italy)